anibalsanchez/answering-house-prices-questions-based-on-advanced-regression-techniques/README.md

 ## Background

 As a Udemy [Data Scientist](https://www.udacity.com/enrollment/nd025) Nanodegree Program student, I'm tasked with writing a blog post and a kernel following the [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) process.
+In my blog post, I'll take a fresh approach by adhering to the CRISP-DM process to address three fundamental questions often posed in the housing markets, using the Ames dataset as a case study.

 The Kaggle [House Prices - Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques) competition is a fantastic playground for budding data scientists like myself.
 It challenges us to predict house prices in Ames, Iowa, leveraging 79 predictor variables through machine learning models.
 This well-analyzed dataset has received over 20,000 submissions, making it an excellent resource for developing and showcasing our skills.

-The notebook and source code is available here:
+The notebook and source code are available here:

 - Blog post: <https://blog.anibalhsanchez.com/en/blogging/85-answering-house-prices-questions-using-advanced-regression-techniques.html>
 - Repository: <https://github.com/anibalsanchez/answering-house-prices-questions-based-on-advanced-regression-techniques>